University: Early modern universities

 The University of St Andrews, founded in 1410, is Scotland's oldest university.

 During the Early Modern period (approximately late 15th century to 1800), the universities of Europe would see a tremendous amount of growth, productivity and innovative research.
 At the end of the Middle Ages, about 400 years after the first European university was founded, there were 29 universities spread throughout Europe.
 In the 15th century, 28 new ones were created, with another 18 added between 1500 and 1625.
-This pace continued until by the end of the 18th century there were approximately 143 universities in Europe, with the highest concentrations in the German Empire (34), Italian countries (26), France (25), and Spain (23) – this was close to a 500% increase over the number of universities toward the end of the Middle Ages.
+This pace continued until by the end of the 18th century there were approximately 143 universities in Europe, with the highest concentrations in the Holy Roman Empire (34), Italian countries (26), France (25), and Spain (23) – this was close to a 500% increase over the number of universities toward the end of the Middle Ages.
 This number does not include the numerous universities that disappeared, or institutions that merged with other universities during this time.
-The identification of a university was not necessarily obvious during the Early Modern period, as the term is applied to a burgeoning number of institutions.
+The identification of a university was not necessarily obvious during the early modern period, as the term is applied to a burgeoning number of institutions.
 In fact, the term "university" was not always used to designate a higher education institution.
 In Mediterranean countries, the term studium generale was still often used, while "Academy" was common in Northern European countries.

 The propagation of universities was not necessarily a steady progression, as the 17th century was rife with events that adversely affected university expansion.
 Many wars, and especially the Thirty Years' War, disrupted the university landscape throughout Europe at different times.
 War, plague, famine, regicide, and changes in religious power and structure often adversely affected the societies that provided support for universities.
 Internal strife within the universities themselves, such as student brawling and absentee professors, acted to destabilize these institutions as well.
 Universities were also reluctant to give up older curricula, and the continued reliance on the works of Aristotle defied contemporary advancements in science and the arts.
 This era was also affected by the rise of the nation-state.
 As universities increasingly came under state control, or formed under the auspices of the state, the faculty governance model (begun by the University of Paris) became more and more prominent.
 Although the older student-controlled universities still existed, they slowly started to move toward this structural organization.
 Control of universities still tended to be independent, although university leadership was increasingly appointed by the state.